anon-blue/anon.blue/README.txt

-  your computer have some wrong, iIIIIIF you w
+  your computer have some wrong, iIIIIIF you w     w  ant  save  it   pay 200'00 00'0000yuan,or your

                                                                         33333333
 33333333333333333333333333333ggyuggyiuiuihjiijkl;l212222+++ftgtgft5fr x x 0